eserlxl/lightXDE/.github/CONTRIBUTING.md

-# Contributing to lightXDE
+# Contributing to lightXDM

-Thank you for considering contributing to lightXDE!
+Thank you for considering contributing to lightXDM!
 We welcome contributions from everyone.

 ## How to Contribute